-With the UK under its third national lockdown our protocols to keep protecting our passengers and our people are more important than ever.
+With the easing of some of the lockdown restrictions, our protocols to protect our passengers and our people are more important than ever.
 Please follow these instructions and Hover responsibly.

 - Please note we’re currently operating a first come, first served service, so we strongly advise you arrive at our terminals at least ten minutes prior to your chosen departure time.
 You may still be asked to wait outside.

 - You are required by law to wear a face covering at all times with Hovertravel, unless exempt